 This results in better customer satisfaction – and in turn, that leads to more sales.

-Americans are willing to pay 17% more to work with a business that provides great customer service, and 52% of people say that they have made an additional purchase from a company after receiving excellent customer service.
+According to American Express, Americans are willing to pay 17% more to work with a business that provides great customer service, and 52% of people say that they have made an additional purchase from a company after receiving excellent customer service.

 Happy customers mean a happy eCommerce business.
 So if you’re struggling to provide adequate customer service as a solo shop, think about what you’ve learned here.